 2.1.1.
 Journalists are obliged to respect human rights.
 They must

-not incite hatred or propagate racial discrimination
+not incite hatred or propagate racial discrimination against peoples,

 nations or ethnicities.
 They must not spread libel about anyone, or attempt to